What is Account Reconciliation?

 What are the Differences in Account Reconciliation?

-When completing an account reconciliation, there might be several reasons for differences.
+There might be several reasons for the differences when completing an account reconciliation.
 Some of the most common differences include the following:

-Unrecorded transactions – This includes any purchases, deposits or payments that have not been recorded in the accounting system.
+Unrecorded transactions – This includes any purchases, deposits or payments not recorded in the accounting system.

 Timing difference – This happens when there is a difference between when the transaction was completed and when it is recorded in the accounting system.